 That morning started out like countless days before it.
 Autumn was in the air; the temperature in the city was around 70 degrees and the sky was a cerulean blue that seemed to stretch into infinity.
 The elevator was packed, people looking everywhere but at each other.
 She reached her office on the 94th floor of the North Tower a little after eight o’clock, late as usual, she thought.
-Once, in an attempt to cure her of her tardiness, the supervisor had waited in her office, sitting in her chair but with the back turned towards the door.
+Once, in an attempt to cure her of her tardiness, the supervisor had waited in her office, sitting in her chair but having turned it around so it/he faced the window.
 What a shock that had been when, upon her breathless arrival, he spun around to confront her!
 Yes, that had frightened her into compliance for a while, but as the tedium of the days wore her down, she found herself slipping back into her bad habit.

 As she put her sweater on the back of the chair and started to put her purse under her desk, she suddenly thought of a Krispy Kreme.
 The convenience store that sold the doughnuts was only a short walk from the tower.
 She looked around; nobody seemed to be paying attention.
 Stealthily, she turned her computer on, moved some items on her desk around, flipped her calendar over to the new day, September 11, and then faded into the background.
 She cut through the lunchroom and checked the time; it was twenty after eight.
 She hesitated, but her growling stomach won out; a few seconds later, she was in the elevator heading toward destination - doughnut paradise.